Stderr and Stdout: Understanding Logs and Output

 |

-In complex or long-running programs, using a progress bar is an effective way to show process progress to users.
-The tqdm
+In complex or long-running programs, using a progress bar is an effective way to show the progress of a process to the user.
+Python’s tqdm

-library in Python is a widely used tool for adding progress bars in the command line. tqdm
+library is a widely used tool for adding progress bars to the command line. tqdm

 outputs progress information to stderr